Hired in High Season: Seasonal Labor Demand and Refugee Labor Market Integration: Introduction

-I present five main empirical results: First, treated refugees experience significantly higher initial employment rates in the first year.
+First, treated refugees experience significantly higher initial employment rates in the first year.
 Specifically, a one standard deviation increase in the treatment variable increases the likelihood to be employed in the first year by up to 3 percentage points, or 9\% of the mean.
 Effects are largely driven by differences in employment in the hospitality sector.

 Second, employment rates start converging towards the end of the season, as treated refugees are more likely to transition to temporary work agencies and in facility management, while the control group catches up.
 After around 18 months, employment rates fully converge.
 Due to higher cumulated employment, treated refugees still have higher cumulated earnings after three years.